 - Other breast biopsy procedures

 Digital mammography is one of the leading tools for detecting breast cancer, providing clear, concise images.
 Women screened for breast cancer at HonorHealth's Breast Health and Research Center benefit from 3D mammography.
 The highly sensitive imaging technology provides individual images of thin layers of breast tissue, producing much clearer images.

 The enhanced technology raises radiologists' confidence in ruling out breast cancer, without having to call you back for more testing.
 Because the technology offers improved visual sensitivity, it raises the proportion of mammograms that correctly detect breast cancers.

-The Breast Health and Research Center uses software called C-View.
-It provides high-quality medical imaging and increased cancer detection with less compression time and reduced radiation exposure.
+The Breast Health and Research Center uses software that provides high-quality medical imaging and increased cancer detection with less compression time and reduced radiation exposure.

 Note that not all insurance covers digital mammography.
 Check with your insurance company prior to seeking this service.

 With 3D-guided breast biopsy, a radiologist will remove a small sample of breast tissue for analysis under a microscope.
 In many cases, biopsy is the only way to confirm whether a breast mass, module or calcification is malignant or benign.